Toyota CEO Akio Toyoda to step aside, become chairman

 “I am going to give it my all,” Sato said.
 “The new team will lead the shift in the transition to a mobility company to provide the freedom of mobility to all people.”

-Sato, 53, appeared in an online news conference with Toyoda and its Takeshi Uchiyamada, who is seen as the “father” of the Prius hybrid model and is giving up the title of chairman.
+Sato, 53, appeared in an online news conference with Toyoda and Takeshi Uchiyamada, who is seen as the “father” of the Prius hybrid model and is giving up the title of chairman.

+The appointments still need shareholders’ approval, scheduled for the next general meeting.
+Toyoda said Uchiyamada’s decision to quit as chairman propelled him to take that job instead of the presidency.

 Toyota Motor Corp. announced the leadership reshuffle without any forewarning, but it had a lively promotional video prepared to highlight Toyoda and Sato’s love for electric vehicles and fast cars.